Automattic/mongoose/docs/middleware.md

 ## Error handling

-If any middleware calls `next` or `done` with an `Error` instance, the flow is interrupted, and the error is passed to the function passed as an argument.
+If any middleware calls `next` or `done` with an `Error` instance, the flow is interrupted, and the error is passed to the callback.

 For example: